 Here’s the problem; just because you have experience working the line of a restaurant or have an awesome recipe for cupcakes, doesn’t guarantee that you’ll be able to take the heat on those days when your cooking staff calls in sick or the truck breaks down.

-Despite the fact that starting a food truck business can be a tough road to travel, there appears to be no stopping some.
-So if you are one of the unstoppable here are 10 reasons that might make you want to reconsider.
+Despite the fact that to start a food truck business can be a tough road to travel, there appears to be no stopping some.
+So if you are one of the unstoppable…

 Not A Get Rich Scheme

 People think that if they open a food truck, they will immediately begin drawing a paycheck.
 But unless you are actually doing the cooking, managing the accounting, working the service window, don’t expect a check at the beginning.

 Sure over time, your truck may take in a lot of money, but if you want to run the business from back in the office you’ll be spending most of that money on your labor costs.

 Do you enjoy your weekends, holidays and attending family birthday parties?
 Do you eagerly anticipate your two week vacations?

 Sorry to break it to you but chances are you will be working in your food truck during those times.
 Operating a food truck means you will be at work while your customers have all the fun.